Dr. Doni Wilson discusses adrenal distress, how it affects methylation, and 5 tips for recovering – without prescription

 To find out if you may be suffering from adrenal distress, take my free online quiz.
 And if you’d like to learn more about adrenal distress and how to recover, you can get my 35-page eBook, A Guide to Adrenal Recovery: How to Go from Adrenal Distress to Optimum Health…Naturally for free, simply by signing up for my Weekly Wellness Wisdom newsletter.
 In that booklet, I’ll walk you through how to understand how stress is affecting your body and what you can do about it.

 To learn how you can work one-on-one with me to help you address adrenal distress and MTHFR, click here to read about the consultation packages I offer.
 They all include testing for cortisol and adrenaline, my book, The Stress Remedy, the email tips from the 21-day Stress Remedy Program, and follow up appointments with me so I can guide you along the way.

-Finally, based on reader feedback, I’m thinking of creating a group online course where you can learn about how to address adrenal health and methylation.
-If you think this sounds interesting, please let me know here so I can gauge the level of interest.
+Finally, based on reader feedback, I created a group online session where you can learn about how to address adrenal health and methylation.
+We ran the first session on November 9, and it was fantastic – I hope you can join me for the next one!

 As always, wellness wishes to you!

 14th September 2017

 *Please keep in mind that any and all supplements—nutrients, herbs, enzymes, or other—should be used with caution.
 My recommendation is that you seek the care of a naturopathic doctor (with a doctorate degree from a federally-accredited program) and that you have a primary care physician or practitioner whom you can contact to help you with individual dosing and protocols.
 If you ever experience negative symptoms after taking a product, stop taking it immediately and contact your doctor right away.